 Aid and Attendance can help pay for:

-VA Aid and Attendance benefits are currently available to qualifying mesothelioma patients that served in the armed forces, as well as their loved ones.
+VA Aid and Attendance benefits are currently available to qualifying mesothelioma patients who served in the armed forces, as well as their loved ones.

 How Much Does the VA Pay for Aid and Attendance?